zoul0813/zeal-cc/docs/CALLING_CONVENTION.md

 - Support 16-bit arguments (passed on stack as 2 bytes).
 - Minimal prologue/epilogue overhead.

-## Proposed Convention
+## Current Convention

 ### Caller
 - Evaluate arguments right-to-left.
 - Push each argument on the stack.
-  - 8-bit: push one byte.
-  - 16-bit: push low byte, then high byte (stack grows downward).
+- 8-bit args are widened to 16-bit and pushed as `HL`.
 - Emit `call <function>`.
 - Caller cleans the stack after return.

 ### Callee
 - Prologue:
-  - Preserve registers as needed.
-  - Set up a simple stack frame (planned via `IX`).
+- Preserve `IX` and set a simple frame (`push ix; ld ix, 0; add ix, sp`).
 - Parameters accessed via fixed offsets from `IX`.
   - 8-bit params load from a single byte.
-  - 16-bit params load from two bytes into a register pair (e.g., `HL`).
+- 16-bit params are not supported yet.
 - Return value:
   - 8-bit in `A`
-  - 16-bit in `HL`
+- 16-bit return values are not supported yet.
 - Epilogue restores registers and returns via `ret`.

 ### Registers